Geodan/mapproxyadmin/README.md

 * unzip
 * node and npm

-It is assumed that the MapProxy configuration directories is structured below a single configuration root directory:
+It is assumed that the MapProxy configuration resides within the bounds of a single configuration root directory:
 /path/to/your/mapproxy/config.
 The directories for the caches and the MultiMapProxy configurations are assumed to be subdirectories of this root directory.